Home | Blog | Male health | Birth control options for men and the ‘male contraceptive pill’

 Transgender women shouldn’t take birth control pills either.
 The estrogen dose is much lower than in the hormones a doctor would prescribe for transitioning but carries a much higher risk of deep vein thrombosis.

 There are medications and treatments that can cause fertility issues in men — testosterone therapy and cocaine use, to name a few — but they shouldn’t be used as birth control.
 For men, fertility generally has to do with sperm count.
-Anabolic steroids, some anti-inflammatory medicine used to treat rheumatoid arthritis and Crohn’s disease, chemotherapy and herbal remedies like Tripterygium wilfordii can all halt sperm production.
+Anabolic steroids, some anti-inflammatory medicines used to treat rheumatoid arthritis and Crohn’s disease and chemotherapy can all halt sperm production .

 There has been some interest in TRT (testosterone replacement therapy) as male birth control, due to studies linking high testosterone levels with low sperm count.
 However, TRT isn’t approved to be used in this way.
 With something as important as birth control, you should never use an unapproved method.